bugsnag/bugsnag-notifier-api/README.md

                 inProject: true
             }]
         }],

+        // A string representing what was happening in the application at the
+        // time of the error.
+This string could be used for grouping purposes,
+        // depending on the event.
+        // Usually this would represent the controller and action in a server
+        // based project.
+It could represent the screen that the user was
+        // interacting with in a client side project.
+        // For example,
+        //   * On Ruby on Rails the context could be controller#action
+        //   * In Android, the context could be the top most Activity.
+        //   * In iOS, the context could be the name of the top most
+        //     UIViewController
+        // (optional, searchable)
+        context: "auth/session#create",

+        // All errors with the same groupingHash will be grouped together within
+        // the bugsnag dashboard.
+        // This gives a notifier more control as to how grouping should be
+        // performed.
+We recommend including the errorClass of the exception in
+        // here so a different class of error will be grouped separately.
+        // (optional)
+        groupingHash: "buggy_file.rb",

+        // The severity of the error.
+This can be set to:
+        // - "error"   used when the app crashes
+        // - "warning" used when Bugsnag.notify is called
+        // - "info"    can be used in manual Bugsnag.notify calls
+        // (optional, default "error", filtered)
+        severity: "error",

+        // Information about the user affected by the crash.
+        // These fields are optional but highly recommended.
+        user: {

+            // A unique identifier for a user affected by this event.
+This could
+            // be any distinct identifier that makes sense for your
+            // application/platform.
+            // (optional, searchable)
+            id: "19",

+            // The user's name, or a string you use to identify them.
+            // (optional, searchable)
+            name: "Simon Maynard",

+            // The user's email address.
+            // (optional, searchable)
+            email: "simon@bugsnag.com"
+        },

+        // Information about the app that crashed.
+        // These fields are optional but highly recommended
+        app: {
+          // The version number of the application which generated the error.
+          // If appVersion is set and an error is resolved in the dashboard
+          // the error will not unresolve until a crash is seen in a newer
+          // version of the app.
+          // (optional, default none, filtered)
+          version: "1.1.3",

+          // The release stage that this error occurred in, for example
+          // "development", "staging" or "production".
+          // (optional, default "production", filtered)
+          releaseStage: "production",
+        },

+        // Information about the computer/device running the app
+        // These fields are optional but highly recommended
+        device: {
+          // The operating system version of the client that the error was
+          // generated on. (optional, default none)
+          osVersion: "2.1.1",

+          // The hostname of the server running your code
+          // (optional, default none)
+          hostname: "web1.internal"
+        }

         // An object containing any further data you wish to attach to this
         // error event.
 This should contain one or more objects, with each